kottster/kottster/docs/what-is-kottster.md

 - **Quick Setup:** Run one CLI command to create your app.
 Connect your database and start [generating admin pages](https://kottster.app/generate-admin-panel) right away.

-- **Visual Editor:** Build pages without writing code using our visual editor.
+- **Visual Editor:** Build pages without writing code using our visual builder.
 Or write custom code when you need more control.

 - **Smart Database Integration:** Kottster scans your database and automatically handles relationships.
 Foreign keys become easy-to-use dropdowns.
 Related records show up where they should.